gridsome/gridsome.org/blog/2019-04-14-gridsome-06/index.md

 ## Breaking changes 😅

 - Custom fields are no longer camel cased by default.
+- A trailing slash is added to paths by default.
+[Read more](/docs/config#permalinks)
 - `content`, `excerpt` and `slug` are no longer part of `NodeInterface`.
 - `NodeInterface` is renamed to `Node`.
 - Routes for pages in `src/pages` no longer gets automatic names.